Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This test looks for a specific lipoprotein, Lp-PLA2, in your blood.
 The test is used to help predict your risk for cardiovascular disease and stroke.

 Lipids are fats in your blood.
 Lipoproteins are combinations of fats and proteins that carry the fats in your bloodstream.
-If you have Lp-PLA2 in your blood, you may have fatty deposits in your arteries that are at risk of rupturing and causing a stroke.
+If you have Lp-PLA2 in your blood, you may have fatty deposits in your arteries that are at risk of rupturing and causing heart disease or stroke.

-This test may help your doctor figure out what preventative treatments would be best for you.
-Things that can be done to prevent problems include taking medications that lower lipid levels and making lifestyle changes.
+This test may help your healthcare provider figure out what treatments would be best for you to prevent a stroke.
+Things that can be done to prevent problems include taking medicines that lower lipid levels and making lifestyle changes.

 New research suggests that Lp-PLA2 may better show who is at risk for cardiovascular disease and stroke than HDL ("good) cholesterol, LDL ("bad") cholesterol, and VLDL cholesterol.

-You might have this test if you are at moderate or high risk for cardiovascular disease or stroke.
+You may need this test if you are at moderate or high risk for cardiovascular disease or stroke.

-Your doctor may also order a C-reactive protein (CRP) blood test.
+Your healthcare provider may also order a C-reactive protein (CRP) blood test.
 CRP also can show inflammation that could lead to heart disease or stroke.

-Your doctor also might order these tests to check the levels of different fats in your blood:
+Your provider also might order these tests to check the levels of different fats in your blood:

 Apoliproteins, which are lipoproteins other than Lp-PLA2